matthuisman/docker-kodi-headless/README.md

 ## Setting up the application

 SQL settings are entered by editing the file advancedsettings.xml which is found in the userdata folder of your /config/.kodi mapping.
-Many other settings are within this file also.
+Many other settings are within this file as well.

 If you intend to use this kodi instance to perform library tasks other than merely updating, eg. library cleaning etc, it is important to copy over the sources.xml from the host machine that you performed the initial library scan on to the userdata folder of this instance, otherwise database loss can and most likely will occur.